ZQyou/osc_container_tutorial/Prerequisties.md

 6. Click __Create__.
 7. Click __Copy token to Clipboard__ from the __New API Token__ page.
 8. Paste the token string into your `~/.singularity/sylabs-token` file (you might need to create `~/.singularity` directory first)
+9. Run `singularity remote login SylabsCloud` and paste the token to verify login.